You can help those in need. And we'll help you.

 --Jeannie Warner, President JEE

-Parishioners Chuck and Maggi Teague have received Butterfly Grants to help support a food outreach program they founded in El Golfo de Santa Clara.
+Parishioners Chuck and Maggi Teague have received Butterfly Grants to help support scholarships for students' continuing education in El Golfo de Santa Clara.
+Their support in the area began as a food outreach program they founded.

 El Golfo de Santa Clara is a small fishing village, population about 10,000, about 100 miles south of Yuma, Arizona.
-Read more about this project here.
+Learn about the scholarship program.

 Rummage Sale Project: A Kindness Journey